Tithe Barn, Maidstone: Tyrwhitt-Drake Museum of Carriages

-The Tyrwhitt-Drake Museum of Carriages was established by Mayor of Maidstone Sir Garrard Tyrwhitt-Drake who amassed the collection of horse-drawn vehicles in the first part of the 20th century.
+The Tyrwhitt-Drake Museum of Carriages was established by Mayor of Maidstone, Garrard Tyrwhitt-Drake, who amassed the collection of horse-drawn vehicles in the first part of the 20th century.
 Concerned about the effect higher costs and lower incomes were having on the carriage owning classes, leading to thousands of examples being broken up every year, he determined to preserve a selection of, preferably coach-built, non-mechanically propelled vehicles.
 The museum opened in 1946 and was the first carriage museum in Britain.
 Among its collection of 60 vehicles are sedan chairs, a hansom cab and Queen Victoria's state landau.
 In addition to the main exhibits there is a collection of model coaches ranging from children's toys to a scale model of Oliver Cromwell's coach.

 The Museum is open from May to September each year on Wednesdays to Sundays and bank holidays.